andywalton7/sdk-test/source/includes/_getting_delivery_options.md

   In this case, there are five available delivery options: one for Carrier X and two each for Carriers Y and Z.
 </aside>

 The **[Delivery Options](https://docs.electioapp.com/#/api/DeliveryOptions)** endpoint takes the details of an as-yet-nonexistent consignment and returns a single available carrier service for each delivery option.
-PRO returns the cheapest carrier service for each option, unless using the cheapest service would conflict with existing business rules.
+PRO always returns the cheapest carrier service for each option, unless using the cheapest service would conflict with existing business rules.
 This data can be used to offer delivery promise choices (such as dates and timeslots) to your customer.

 At a minimum, PRO requires you to send package, origin address and destination address data in order to return deliver options.
 However, there are lots of other properties you can send when getting delivery options, including: